What is nonallergic rhinitis?

 - A saline nasal spray.
 It's easy and quick to use, and you can find it in any drugstore.

-- A neti pot or bulb syringe to stream salt water into one nostril and out the other.
-(To make a saline rinse, add 1 teaspoon of salt and 1 teaspoon of baking soda to 2 cups of distilled water.)
+- A neti pot or squeeze bottle to stream salt water into one nostril and out the other.
+(To make a saline rinse, add 1 teaspoon of non-iodized salt and 1 teaspoon of baking soda to 2 cups of distilled or boiled and cooled water.)

 - Use a prescription or over-the-counter nasal medicine, as recommended by your doctor.
 Different types that might be helpful include antihistamine, corticosteroid, decongestant, and capsaicin nasal sprays.